rickstaa/LAC-TF2-TORCH-translation/README.md

+# TF_REWRITE

+I used this repository to translate the LAC code of [Minghoa](https://github.com/hithmh/Actor-critic-with-stability-guarantee) into tf2 and pytorch code.
+I left it here as a quick example on how to translate tf1 code to tf2 and pytorch code.

 ## Conda environment

 From the general python package sanity perspective, it is a good idea to use conda environments to make sure packages from different projects do not interfere with each other.